30+ Inspirational Women-Owned Businesses in Atlanta to Support

 The designer womenswear company was launched by designer and CEO Abbey Glass in 2012.
 Located in the Buckhead Village District, the store offers dresses, tops, accessories, pants and jackets to inspire confidence, elegance and individuality.

-The luxury menswear company, Todd Patrick, already has a following in New York City and will open in Buckhead Village this March.
+The luxury menswear company, Todd Patrick, has a huge following in both New York City and Atlanta in Buckhead Village.
 Designer and founder Desyree Nicole, a former Eastern Michigan University (Division 1) basketball player, conceived Todd Patrick after styling NFL players in New York.
 Her cool, luxury styles in custom, bigger sizes are a favorite with rappers, celebrities and professional athletes.

 The Bombchel Factory founder Archel Bernard, born to Liberian refugees, moved to Liberia after graduating from Georgia Tech.
 She created The Bombchel Factory with a mission to teach an all-female staff of Ebola survivors how to make clothes.
 The store at Ponce City Market sells their contemporary West African fashions including colorful dresses, jumpsuits, hand-dyed garments and jewelry.